🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 For example, the Wix homepage has over 70 unique links pointing either to other pages on the website or social media profiles.

-Wix’s homepage footer has over 30 more links
+ClickUp’s homepage footer has over 40 more links

-As for their landing page, aside from the “terms of services” and “privacy policy” links buried in the footer, the only other links on the page are a logo link to the homepage and a CTA link to complete the conversion goal (“Get started”).
-That’s it.
+Whereas, when we look at this landing page from Wix, aside from the “terms of services” and “privacy policy” links buried in the footer, the only other links on the page are

 No distracting navigation, footer, or social media links at all.